Skip to main content

 From the App

-To access the Segment Builder in the Kameleoon app, click Configure > Segments.
+To access the Segment Builder in the Kameleoon app, click Settings > Segments.

 Click New segment to create a new segment.
 The segment creation pop-in opens.